-A while ago, me and a couple of colleagues set about trying to make the CI build faster for our main Maven project.
-Since then, we have found a lot of interesting things you can do that won’t make any difference to the build time, some others that will make the build fail, and a handful that will actually speed it up.
-Along the way, it’s turned into an unhealthy obsession for all of us.
+A while ago, me and a couple of colleagues set about trying to make the CI build faster for a large Maven project.
+We learned quite a bit along the way, and it’s turned into an unhealthy obsession for all of us.
 But why did we get so worked up about how much time the build takes anyway?

 When someone has pushed the last commit to their pull request, they want to see that successful build so they can merge it and move on.
 The longer the build takes, the more productivity they’ll lose, context-switching as they try to stay busy - we want a fast feedback loop.
 Also, a slower build means more time before you can ship to production - including when you need to deploy a fix for a critical issue.
 If you’re serious about anything like continuous deployment, your build needs to be fast.

 In a less direct way, continually pushing to keep your builds fast is good for the health of your codebase.
-You’ll find and address numerous bugs, inefficiencies and defunct code, and most improvements you make will help developers working locally as well as the CI pipeline.
+You’ll find and address bugs, inefficiencies and defunct code, and most improvements you make will help developers on the ground as well as the CI pipeline.

-There are a lot of different things we can look at doing, and it’s tempting to just dive right in, but first we need to stop and decide how we’re going to measure results.
-Remember a minute ago when I said we found a lot of ways to break the build and make it slower?
-I wasn’t joking; I’d say at least every other thing we tried either didn’t help or made it worse.
-If you rush around doing everything all in one go, you won’t know what worked and what didn’t.
+There are a lot of different things we can look at doing, and it’s tempting to just jump in, but first we need to stop and decide how we’re going to measure results.
+There will be things that you think will save time that actually end up making no difference or even making it worse; if you rush around doing everything all in one go, you won’t be able to tell the good from the bad.

-Having created a feature branch in your project, ideally you’d want a CI server all to yourself, so the only thing it’s going to do today is run your feature branch.
-After each change you can then run the build a few times and take the average as your measurement.
-It’s still not exactly scientific, especially if the CI servers are virtualised, but it should be good enough to sort the winners from the losers.
+Having created a feature branch in your project, wirh each change you can then run the build a few times and take the average as your measurement.
+It’s still not exactly scientific, but it should be good enough to sort the wheat from the chaff.

 For multi-module builds, you have the reactor summary at the end which should tell you how long each module has taken.
 This can give you some immediate pointers about where to look first for improvements - but keep in mind that when using the